-Welcome to Autumn 2 in Rowan Class, I hope that you all had a relaxing break and a chance to re-charge your batteries before the Christmas activities and celebrations begin.
+Welcome to Spring 1 in Rowan Class, I hope that you all had a wonderful Christmas break and wish you all the best for 2018.

 Attached below is a summary of the subject focuses we will be looking this half term.

-In English, we will support our Science topic 'Earthlings' by developing the skills to identify the features of a non-chronological report, gathering information through research and composing our own formal report about the planets in our solar system.
-We will then look at our poetry skills by using poems with a structure.
+In English, we will continue to look at our poetry skills by using poems with a structure.
 We will be writing new poems of our own drawing on the structure(s) of those studied.
-To bring the year to an end, we will explore the exciting and challenging word of Science Fiction stories.
+Before exploring the exciting and challenging word of Science Fiction stories.
 Our intended outcome here is to compose our own science fiction stories to entertain an identified audience.
 Our school focus this year is on writing and we will be continuing to develop our writing skills through our Extended Writing, taking inspiration from the outdoors and completing writing challenges.

 In Maths we will be start the half term by focussing on number, multiplication and division.
 In this area the children will be asked to multiply and divide numbers mentally.
 Multiply and divide whole numbers by 10, 100 and 1000.
 Identify multiples and factors.
 Recognise and use square numbers and cube numbers and the notation for squared (2) and cubed (3)

 Solve problems involving multiplication and division including using their knowledge of factors and multiples, squares and cubes.
-The last two weeks of term will be dedicated to perimeter and area when we will be exploring how to measure and calculate the perimeter of composite rectilinear shapes in cm and m and then calculate and compare the area of rectangles, using standard units, cm2, m2 to estimate the area of irregular shapes.
+The final two weeks of the half term will be dedicated to building upon the children's existing knowledge of number and fractions.
 I will set further MyMaths homework tasks that should compliment what they children have been learning in class that week.
 I understand that some may not have access to MyMaths at home and so I will give the children time to complete these activities during school time.
 We have discovered a free app you can download which will allow you to access MyMaths on an iPad so if you use an iPad at home then download Puffin Academy App from the App store and MyMaths (and other educational programmes) will work through that.

 If you are unsure about what to do to get on MyMaths then here is the web link